novuhq/novu/docs/docs/platform/step-filter.md

 ### Online filter Mechanism

 Novu uses a websocket connection within the `notification-center` package to track the online status of subscribers.
-The `isOnline` and `isOnlineInLast` fields of the subscriber's entity are updated accordingly.
+The `isOnline` and `lastOnlineAt` fields of the subscriber's entity are updated accordingly.

 When a subscriber comes online, an active websocket connection is established with the server.
-Novu then updates the isOnline and `isOnlineInLast` fields of the subscriber's entity to `isOnline: true` and `isOnlineInLast: current_timestamp`.
-When the subscriber disconnects, Novu updates`isOnline: false` and `isOnlineInLast: current_timestamp`.
+Novu then updates the `isOnline` field of the subscriber's entity to `isOnline: true`.
+When the subscriber disconnects, Novu updates `isOnline: false` and `lastOnlineAt: current_timestamp`.

 The online filter feature can be used to determine if a subscriber is online right now or if the subscriber was online within a specific time period.

 - To determine if a subscriber is online right now, Novu checks the value of the `isOnline` field.
 If `isOnline` is `true`, the subscriber is online, otherwise the subscriber is offline.

-- To determine if a subscriber was online within a specific time period, Novu compares both the `isOnline` and `isOnlineInLast` fields.
+- To determine if a subscriber was online within a specific time period, Novu compares both the `isOnline` and `lastOnlineAt` fields.
 If `isOnline` is `true`, the subscriber is still online and the filter is applied.
-If `isOnline` is `false`, the difference between the `current timestamp` and the `timestamp` value of `isOnlineInLast` is calculated.
-If this difference is less than or equal to the specified time period, the subscriber was online within that time period and the filter is applied.
+If `isOnline` is `false`, the difference between the `current timestamp` and the `timestamp` value of `lastOnlineAt` is calculated.
+If this difference is within the specified time period because it is `diff >= 0 && diff <= filter.value`, the subscriber was online within that time period and the filter is applied.
 Otherwise, the filter is not applied.

-For example, to determine if a subscriber has been online in the last 5 minutes, Novu checks if the subscriber is currently online or if the `isOnlineInLast` timestamp value is less than or equal to 5 minutes ago.
+For example, to determine if a subscriber has been online in the last 5 minutes, Novu checks if the subscriber is currently online or if the `lastOnlineAt` timestamp value is less than or equal to 5 minutes ago.
 If either of these conditions are met, the filter is applied.

 ## Monitoring the filter's status inside Activity Feed